Teal: Learning-Accelerated Optimization of WAN Traffic Engineering: : Learning-accelerated TE

+Given the flow embeddings generated by FlowGNN as feature inputs, \sysname creates a \textit{policy network} to map these embeddings to traffic splits on the corresponding paths, materializing flow allocation.
+The FlowGNN and policy network constitute the ``model'' of \sysname, which is trained end to end to optimize an operator-specified TE objective.

+Since a network link is frequently utilized by many competing flows, an ideal policy network should process all flows simultaneously to determine the globally optimal allocations.
+However, this approach entails enormous input and output spaces, resulting in a gigantic neural network with a large number of parameters.
+To put it in perspective, for a WAN topology with a thousand nodes, the ideal policy network would require \textit{millions of} flow embeddings as input, and output an equal number of split ratios, one for each flow.
+In practice, we find that this type of gigantic policy network is difficult to train and leads to a significant amount of demand unfulfilled (\S\ref{sec:eval_interpret}).

+To reduce the problem dimension and the number of parameters to learn, \sysname processes each demand independently\footnote{This approach bears resemblance to distributed TE~\cite{kandula2005walking}, but we target a centralized TE controller with full visibility into the entire WAN topology.} using a shared policy network that is significantly smaller in size (as illustrated in Figure~\ref{fig:distribute_policy}).
+For instance, when assigning a traffic demand across four candidate paths, our policy network only obtains four (low-dimensional) flow embeddings from FlowGNN as input (e.g., the embeddings of $V^{1234}$, $V^{124}$, $V^{134}$, and $V^{1324}$), and outputs four split ratios to prescribe the allocation.
+Different demands are processed simultaneously as a batch input to the policy network.
+This design allows the policy network to be agnostic to the WAN topology size, making it more compact and feasible to learn.

-Given \sysname's end-to-end model---the parameter-efficient, inherently-distributed FlowGNN and the compact and distributed policy network~(shared among demands), we ask: \textit{what learning algorithm is suitable for training this model that distributedly generates local traffic splits for every demand such that a global TE objective is optimized?} To answer this question, we discuss the candidate learning paradigms that are applicable for training the above model.
+Despite the benefits, allocating each demand independently can result in a lack of coordination unless the policy network is trained---along with FlowGNN---to be aware of a central TE objective.
+This raises the question: \textit{What learning algorithm is suitable for training \sysname's model, which generates local traffic splits for each demand while optimizing a global TE objective?} To address this question, we discuss several candidates below before landing on multi-agent RL.

-\parab{Supervised learning:} In an offline setting, LP solvers (e.g., Gurobi~\cite{gurobi}) can be used to compute the optimal allocation for each demand and provide ground-truth traffic splits to ``imitate'' using standard supervised learning.
-On large WANs, however, generating ground-truth labels for supervised learning\footnote{``Learning-to-route''~\cite{learning-to-route,learning-to-route2} considers supervised learning for predicting future traffic demands, so their ground-truth labels are demand matrices that already exist in the training data.
-However, there is no demand uncertainty in our TE formulation (see \S\ref{subsec:te-formulation}).} can take a prohibitively long time and incur overly high memory usage.
-E.g., Gurobi requires 5.52~hours to find the optimal allocation for a single demand matrix on a 1739-node topology while consuming up to 18.1~GB of memory.
+\parab{Supervised learning:} In an offline setting, LP solvers such as Gurobi can be used to compute the optimal traffic allocations, thereby providing ground-truth traffic splits for \sysname's model to learn using standard supervised learning.
+Nevertheless, generating these ground-truth labels for large WANs can be excessively time-consuming and incur substantial memory usage.
+E.g., Gurobi requires 5.5~hours to find the optimal allocations for a single traffic matrix on a 1739-node topology, while consuming up to 18.1~GB of memory.